AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

 > :warning: If you face any kind of problem or the web is running slowly, I encourage you to run the project in your local environment.

-> :information_source: For more detail, please refer to the project report located in the [doc folder](https://github.com/AdrianRiesco/Data-Engineer-project/blob/main/doc/memoria.pdf).
+> :information_source: For more detail, please refer to the project report located [here](https://github.com/AdrianRiesco/Data-Engineer-project/blob/main/doc/memoria.pdf).

 ## Description
 This project implements a **ETL process** to collect data from Twitter.
 The steps of the process are: